 This information is intended for anyone who wants to install, configure, or maintain NetFlow Optimizer (NFO).
 The information is written for experienced Linux or Windows system administrators who are familiar with virtual machine technology and data center operations.

+you can install NetFlow Optimizer on premises (Linux or Windows server) or in your cloud environments (AWS, Azure, or GCP).
 Please be sure to have the following before you begin the installation of the NetFlow Optimizer software:

 You have Amazon Web Services (AWS) environment for AWS installations.
-See steps in Setting Up with Amazon EC2.
+See steps in Setting Up with Amazon EC2

 You have to login as root for Linux and administrator for Windows installations and updates

 License – A license is required before you can begin using NetFlow Optimizer software.
 Please register at https://www.netflowlogic.com/register-form/ to get your FREE evaluation license or contact firstname.lastname@example.org

 Network Device - Please refer to the “Configuring NetFlow Data Export” section in your Cisco (or other) device documentation

 NFO is distributed as a virtual appliance in OVA file format, as Amazon Machine Image (AMI), as RPM or TAR.GZ for Linux, or as EXE for Windows.

 You can install the NetFlow Optimizer virtual appliance or software on a platform with the following specifications.